AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

 1. If you have not already [selected a project and workspace manually](work-with-mesh.md#select-a-project-or-workspace), choose the organization, project, and workspace that you want to create the mesh in.
 If you do not have a project, see [Create a project](#create-a-project).

-  You will also need to indicate if you want to automatically select the specified organization and workspace in the future.
+  You must also indicate if you want to automatically select the specified organization and workspace in the future.
 If you answer **Yes** to either of these prompts and you want to select an organization or workspace other than the cached organization and workspace.
-You can use the `-i` or `-ignoreCache` flag to clear the cache and allow you to select another organization and workspace.
+You can use the `-i` or `-ignoreCache` flag to clear the cache, allowing you to select another organization and workspace.
 You can also manually [modify the selected project or workspace](work-with-mesh.md#projects-and-workspaces).

   **Note:** Each workspace within a project can only have one mesh associated with it at a time.